 These aristocratic privileges, however, were tempered with the imposition of certain limitations upon the activities of the Lords Proprietors.
 The power of legislation was not ultimate with them, for laws could be enacted only with the "advice, assent and approbation of the freemen" of Carolina.
 In a like manner, it was necessary that these laws be "reasonable, and not repugnant or contrary" to the statutes of England.
 An additional measure of protection for the inhabitants lay in the extension to them of all the rights of Englishmen.
 And, possibly to prevent the religious upheaval that had rocked England for more than a quarter of a century, the Lords Proprietors were authorized to grant religious freedom to all those whose theology conformed, or nearly so, to that of the Church of England, and which did not "in any wise disturb the Peace and safety thereof or scandalize or reproach the said Liturgy, formes and Ceremoneyes" of the Anglican establishment.

-This enlargement definitely placed the Albemarle area within the jurisdiction of the Carolina Proprietors and nullified the claims of the Virginians to that disputed territory.
+This enlargement definitely placed the Albemarle region within the jurisdiction of the Carolina Lords Proprietors and nullified the claims of the Virginians to that disputed territory.

-Perhaps it was because of their varied interests that the Lords Proprietors appeared content to allow the management of the colony to be gradually assumed by Sir Anthony Ashley-Cooper, assisted by Sir William Berkeley, whose attentions could be focused upon Albemarle from nearby Virginia.
+Perhaps it was because of their varied interests that the Lords Proprietors appeared content to allow the management of the colony to be gradually assumed mostly by Sir Anthony Ashley Cooper, assisted by Sir William Berkeley, whose attentions could be focused upon Albemarle from nearby Virginia, as its governor.

 To demonstrate to the King that they "slept not with their grant," plans were announced for the establishment of three "Counties."
 Albemarle County was to include that area "which lyeth on the nort[h] east or starboard side entering the river Chowan."
 Clarendon County was to extend southward into the Cape Fear River valley, while Craven County was to include the territory south of Cape Romain.